 Small leaks behind walls may not leave many signs.
 However, if you pay attention to your building’s water bills and remind your maintenance team to be on the lookout for the signs of a plumbing leak, you should be able to detect the problem and call a qualified plumbing technician before any serious damage has occurred.

-- You see evidence of black mold or black spots.
+You see black mold or black spots on walls or ceilings.

 Tracing Water Pipe Leakage